 After an early breakfast, you will be escorted by your guide to the majestic Potala Palace.
 The imposing structure of the palace dominates the landscape of Lhasa.
-As you are guided through the ancient chambers of the palace, you get to see the best of Tibetan art.
+As you are guided through the ancient chambers of the palace, you get to see Tibetan art at its best.
 The Potala Palace has a vast array of intricate Tibetan murals and beautiful statues.
 You will also get to view the tombs of the eight Dalai Lamas.
 Later in the day you will visit the beautifully landscaped Drepung Monastery where you can observe nuns and monks chanting and performing religious discourses.
 After the day’s tour is over, you are escorted back to your hotel for a well- earned rest.

-This day is for you to spend it as you wish.
-Explore and soak in the sights and sounds of the old city, revisit a favorite monastery, go for souvenir hunting in the busy local market at Barkhor Square, or simply sit in a café and watch the pilgrims as they circumambulate the Jokhang.
+This day is for you to spend as per your wish.
+Explore and soak in the sights and sounds of the old city, revisit your favorite monastery, go for souvenir hunting in the busy local market at Barkhor Square, or simply sit in a café and watch pilgrims as they circumambulate the Jokhang.
 There is also the option of an additional tour to places such as the Tibetan Medical Centre, Ganden Monastery and Tsurphu Monastery.
 But this additional tour will incur an extra cost..

 After breakfast, you will be guided to explore the local market and the Tashilhunpo Monastery in Shigatse.
 Tashilhunpo Monastery is one of the largest functioning monasteries in Tibet and there is much to explore within its high surrounding walls.
 After a detailed visit of Shigatse, you will drive to Tingri..

-Today is a rest day at Tingri, to ensure proper acclimatization before you head into total wilderness of tough Tibetan highlands.
+Today is a rest day at Tingri to ensure proper acclimatization before you head into total wilderness of tough Tibetan highlands.
 Your camping crew will set up a camp little off the friendship highway.
 You get excellent views of surrounding mountains from a small hillock near your campsite. .

 As the morning seeps in, you march towards Rongbuk.
 Within few hours along Rongbuk Glacier, North Face of Everest becomes visible flaunting its unparalleled beauty.
-Rongbuk Monastery lies ahead 15 kilometers below Everest Base Camp at an elevation of 4980 m, at the foot of the Rongbuk Glacier.
+Rongbuk Monastery lies ahead 15 kilometers below Everest Base Camp at an elevation of 5000m, at the foot of the Rongbuk Glacier.
 In a way, Rongbuk is regarded as a gateway to Mount Everest.
 From this outstanding location you get breathtaking views of the magnificent Mount Everest. .